Sweeping changes to the Child Support System will come into effect.

 “However we shall have to wait to see whether these changes improve a system that has been subject of a lot of criticism over the years.”

-Stephen Brand is a specialist Family Law Solicitor.
-If you have further questions about child support or maintenance please contact Stephen on the details below.
+Lynne Sturrock is a Solicitor in our specialist Family Law team.
+If you have further questions about child support or maintenance please contact Lynne on 03330 430150 or any member of the Family Law team.